-You may also like 50 Outdoor Activities for Kids to Make this Spring a Breeze
+You May Also Enjoy 50 Outdoor Activities for Kids to Make this Spring a Breeze

 After the rain – or even during – splash around in some of the puddles that have formed.

 If you’re fine with having a mess to clean up later, why not squish around in the mud?
-Get your toes dirty, make a mud pie, or try several other fun activities from Hands On As We Grow.
+Get your toes dirty or make a mud pie!

-Get some exercise as well as a bird’s eye view of your neighborhood!
+Get some exercise as well as a bird’s eye view of your neighbourhood!
 You could also get the kids to measure a tree.

 It’s easy to be enchanted by kite flying at any age.
 Just make sure you find a nice, open field and go out on a breezy day for the best results.
-You could even try your hand at making the kites.
+You could even try your hand at making a kite.

-This is one of my personal favorite outdoor activities.
+This is one of my personal favourite outdoor activities.
 Use a short, single-person rope or find a longer rope so the whole family can get involved, alternating who’s turning and who’s jumping.

-You may also like 11 of the Best Outdoor Activities to Ensure Your Kids Stay Fit
+You May Also Enjoy 11 of the Best Outdoor Activities to Ensure Your Kids Stay Fit

 Grab a blanket and a basket full of goodies and head outside for a picnic lunch!
 It could take place in the comfort of your own backyard, or you could venture to a nearby park.
 Make your own homemade lemonade and these chocolate chip cookies for a real treat!

 Geocaching is just like a treasure hunt, but on a global scale!
 Get everyone involved calling out directions and scouting out geocaches.
-Heres’ a guide to geocaching
+Here’s our guide to geocaching to get you started.

 This is a craft project that can provide plenty of enjoyment for your family – and plenty of food for a local bird family!
 This list from The DIY Dreamer includes several feeders that can be made from used or recycled materials.
 Or try your hand making this bird-feeder.